HappyShield/happyshield.github.io/pages/manualCreasingStraightLineMethod_EN.md

 # 7

 Flip the transparent sheet.
-Fix the sheet and the template again
+Fix the sheet and the template again.

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_08.jpg)

 # 8

-Trace the second curve with the ruler and the pen
+Trace the second curve with the ruler and the pen.

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_13.jpg)